-This new builidng will create a team shower adn changing room near the football field.
+This new building will create a team showering facility and changing room near the football field.

 This project is intended to provide open access computer labs and other computer technology-based instruction are also planned for the new facility.
 In addition, the Information Technology Services department offices will relocate to this new facility.

 building h renovation

 This existing facility is planned to be renewed and repurposed to expand Campus Graphics and provide permanent space for the Veterans Center in a location that is adjacent to the Student Center and Student Services offices in the One Stop Student Service Center.

 This project constructs a new 14,948 gross square foot building with maintenance yard to store grounds and facilities services equipment.
 This will require covered area for equipment with power sources for electric vehicle charging.
 Facilities operates from a 2,417 square foot space located with-in building 3, science building, constructed in 1999.
 Grounds equipment storage has taken over an area that was intended for the arts program.
 The Lompoc Valley Center has now grown from 65,464 square feet to a total of 170,000 square feet of building space with the completion of the Public Safety Training Center.
 Therefore, this project will provide adequate space for custodial, grounds, maintenance, shipping and receiving, mail room, and warehouse services.

 This project would improve and add to the functionality of the outdoor training facilities at the Public Safety Training Complex.
 The improvements include expand paving at the scenario buildings, restrooms for the outdoor training area, expand the fire technology simulated street area.